atosorigin/grafana-weathermap-panel/docs/EN/editor/coordinates-auxiliary-metric.md

 - Average: Returns an average of the received values.
 - Total: Returns the total sum of the received values.
-- Error: Returns the value if this one is single, return error if there is several values
+- Error: Returns the value if this one is single, return `error` if there are several values

 Choose the one you want.